 The companies operate under the terms of agreements that became effective on September 29, 2006.
 These agreements provide the Corporation with the exclusive right to represent PR's brands in the Canadian market for fifteen years, as well as providing for the continuing production of certain Corby brands by PR at its production facility in Windsor, Ontario, for ten years.
 Corby also manages PR's business interests in Canada, including the Windsor production facility.
-Certain officers of Corby have been appointed as directors and officers of PR's Canadian entities, as approved by Corby's Board of Directors.
+Certain officers of Corby have been appointed as directors and officers of PR's North American entities, as approved by Corby's Board of Directors.

-As discussed above, under "General Development of the Business", on August 26, 2015, Corby entered into an agreement with PR and certain affiliates amending the September 29, 2006 Canadian representation agreements, whereby Corby would provide more specialized marketing, advertising and promotion services for the PR and affiliate brands under the applicable agreements in exchange for an increase to the rate of commission payable by such entities.
+On August 26, 2015, Corby entered into an agreement with PR and certain affiliates amending the September 29, 2006 Canadian representation agreements, whereby Corby would provide more specialized marketing, advertising and promotion services for the PR and affiliate brands under the applicable agreements in exchange for an increase to the rate of commission payable by such entities.
 Furthermore, on November 11, 2015 Corby and PR entered into agreements for the continued production and provision of administrative services for a further ten-year term.